redox-os/rfcs/text/0000-coprocess.md

 The coprocess concept is not generalizable to arbitrary programs.
 It imposes several restrictions on programs, such as position independence and the absence of unverified program loading.
 Furthermore, protection keys control only data accesses, not instruction fetches.
-Coprocesses would on ther other hand have their own key-associated address subspace, making any instruction page effectively execute-only.
+Coprocesses would on the other hand have their own key-associated address subspace, making any instruction page effectively execute-only.
 Additionally, if that code results in any attempt at accessing data not pertaining to the caller's address substace, such as global variables, it would immediately result in a segmentation fault handled by redox-rt.
 Such a fault handler may cross-check the page protection key of the instruction address, with the current PKRU, and detect an intentional or unintentional attempt at executing another coprocess' text.
-Hence, although other coprocess' text may be leaked, there is likely no significant significant security issue with this, assuming .text secrecy is not part of the threat model.
+Hence, although other coprocesses' text may be leaked, there is likely no significant significant security issue with this, assuming .text secrecy is not part of the threat model.

-Although Aarch64's Permission Overlay Extension appears to support enforcing any combination of RWX permissions, building this on top of x86 PKEYs will introduce a fair bit of additional complexity, unless Control-Flow Enforcement Technology (CET) is available.
+Unlike AArch64's Permission Overlay Extension which appears to support enforcing any combination of RWX permissions, building this on top of x86 PKEYs will introduce a fair bit of additional complexity.
+If Control-Flow Enforcement Technology (CET) is available, this complexity could be somewhat reduced.
 Most critically, coprocesses can arbitrarily jump to code inside redox-rt, including the WRPKRU instruction itself.
 Thus, redox-rt in master mode will need to shadow the current PKRU in a master page only it can access, and implement checks at the required places to detect if this happens.
 As a side-channel countermeasure (it will have entered another coprocess's address subspace!), this must always result in the termination of the caller.
 Worse, bytes _within_ instructions are also valid jump targets, so enforcing coprocesses' text sections are valid would likely require scanning for the sequence 0F01EF.
 This follows from the fact that the `RET` instruction makes it almost impossible to prevent such indirect jumps in the first place.
 For example, the gadget `MOV EAX, 0x000F01EF; RET` (e.g. a function that returns 983535) would allow an adversarial coprocess to merely set ECX=EDX=0 and EAX=0xffff_ffff, and then simply call the address pointing to the 0F byte of the immediate value, to trivially unlock all other coprocesses' address subspaces including the master subspace.
-Most daemons statistically appear to not contain the sequence 0F01EF in their text at all, but this would certainly complicate a design that dynamically assigns coprocesses to cliques at runtime, as such program properties would be highly unreliable.
+Most daemons statistically appear to not contain the sequence 0F01EF in their text at all, but this would certainly complicate a design that dynamically assigns coprocesses to cliques at runtime, as dependence on such program properties would be highly unreliable.
 AArch64 does not have this issue both because all instructions need to be 4-aligned, and because POE appears to support disabling execute access.

-Luckily, x86 CET ensures the target of any indirect branch must start with `ENDBR64`, and the CPU even guarantees it will not speculate beyond that instruction until the CPU has truly executed the ENDBR64.
+Luckily, x86 CET ensures the target of any indirect branch must start with `ENDBR64` (F3 0F 1E FA), and the CPU even guarantees it will not speculate beyond that instruction until the CPU has truly executed the ENDBR64.
-Direct jumps and calls are harmless, since the coprocesses can be spatially partitioned so their text is always at least 4 GiB apart.
+It would be harder to make similar gadgets from e.g. `mov eax, <ENDBR64 opcode>`, since the next instruction would be the same anyway.
+However, a verifier would likely need to iterate over all instructions the way disassemblers do, and check both (1) that all direct jump targets are not misaligned against the original offsets, (2) that WRPKRU is not one of the parsed "ordinary instructions", and (3) that the ENDBR64 opcode bytes only occur at the offsets where the ordinary ENDBR64 instructions do.
-Any indirect call or jump target not beginning with `ENDBR64`, will result in a Control Protection CPU exception, which when handled could unconditinally result in a crash of the suspected adversarial coprocess.
+Any indirect call or jump target not beginning with `ENDBR64`, will result in a Control Protection CPU exception, which when handled could unconditionally result in a crash of the suspected adversarial coprocess.

 CET would similarly protect against `RET` by using shadow stacks.
 User shadow stack memory is never accessible by userspace, and can only be populated with addresses from existing control-flow instructions, so it cannot be overriden with custom addresses.
+Direct jumps and calls are harmless (if their offsets are verified not to break the ordinary instruction offsets), since the coprocesses can be spatially partitioned so their text is always at least 4 GiB apart.

-CET may have a (very?) minor performance overhead, e.g. unavoidably from requiring increased cache/memory usage from storing a shadow stack.
+CET may have a (very?) minor performance overhead, in part unavoidably from requiring increased cache/memory usage from storing a shadow stack.
 That said, many Linux distributions enable it by default, as it has several advantages both for protecting against speculative leaks and unsafe memory exploits.
 This applies to most Rust programs as well, which will often contain insufficiently rigorous unsafe code (depending on definition).
 If a program is "provably" safe, which most Rust code realistically is a long way from, then CET is not intrinsically necessary, as such a program would never jump to indirect addresses outside its own address space (and even if the IBT is trained à la Spectre v2, speculation stops at WRPKRU).